aoi-yuito/wakalaka-rs/README.md

 1. Download the project to your computer.
 2. Go to the project directory.
+3. Type `sqlx database setup` to set up the database.
+   - _If you can't run `sqlx`, you can install it by typing `cargo install sqlx-cli --no-default-features --features sqlite`._
-3. Type `cargo build --release` to build the project for use.
+4. Type `cargo build --release` to build the project for use.
 Or, type `cargo build` to build the project for development.

 The executable will be in the `target` directory.